-To help you be more successful this year in attracting clients via your website, I have put together a 25-point website checklist.
+To help you be more successful in attracting clients via your website, I have put together a 25-point website checklist for websites for therapists.
 Check it out below.

 1. Your website looks professional.